apache/beam/sdks/python/apache_beam/examples/inference/README.md

 4,0,0,0...
 ...
 ```
-2. Create a file named `OUTPUT`.
+2. Note the path to the `OUTPUT` file.
 This file is used by the pipeline to write the predictions.
 3. Create a file named `MODEL_PATH` that contains the pickled file of a scikit-learn model trained on MNIST data.
 Please refer to this scikit-learn [model persistence documentation](https://scikit-learn.org/stable/model_persistence.html) on how to serialize models.